lanl/cdss/sponsors.md

 ## [Center for NonLinear Studies](https://cnls.lanl.gov/)

 The Center for Nonlinear Studies (CNLS) is part of the Laboratory's Theoretical Division, and it organizes research related to nonlinear and complex systems phenomena.
 CNLS was formed in October of 1980.
+The CNLS, managed by Chris Fryer, funds a third of the CDSS.